nvellon/hal/README.md

 }
 ```

-This way you define which fields you want translated and which ones not (notice "Code" is not there).

-Then you can just create a HAL Resource for a Product object by:
+Then you can just create a HAL Resource for a Product by:

 ```go
 p := Product{